Sinisterj12/Gping/README.md

 - Configurable IP addresses with save functionality
 - Improved CSV log format with clear timestamps and downtime tracking
 - Memory-optimized with buffered logging
+- Minimize to System Tray: Application can be minimized to the system tray for background operation.

 ## Recent Updates